ganrad/openai-api-router/README.md

    http://localhost:{API_GATEWAY_PORT}/api/v1/{API_GATEWAY_ENV}/apirouter/instanceinfo

-   If you get a json response similar to the one shown in the snippet below then the server is ready to accept Azure OpenAI service requests.
+   If you get a json response similar to the one shown in the snippet below then the API Gateway server is ready to accept Azure OpenAI service requests.

    ```json
    {